arcus-azure/arcus.testing/docs/preview/03-Guidance/migrate-from-testing-framework.md

 PM > Install-Package -Name Arcus.Testing.Assert
 ```

+🔗 See the [feature documentation](../02-Features/assertion.md) for more info on the supported assertions.

 ### XML
 You can use `AssertXml` like any other assertion method.
 Instead of returning a boolean and a message, it throws an exception with a detailed report in case of a difference.